His heart rate up, Kenneth’s feet pummel the track beneath him. Thump. Thump. Thump.

 “How we become who we are, how we are able to have healthy relationships, all stems from our early relationships.
 How our caregivers were with us sets the foundation for all those relationships that follow,” Maikoetter explained.
 “What we’re trying to do is to get some replacement experiences, positive experiences, healthy experiences, so we can help these children rebuild that template of what a relationship is.”

-At Cal Farley’s Boys Ranch, our looks for ways to use each child’s inherent strengths and interests to bolster areas in which there’s room for improvement.
+At Cal Farley’s Boys Ranch, our caring mentors look for ways to use each child’s inherent strengths and interests to bolster areas in which there’s room for improvement.
 We encourage our youth to apply beneficial concepts they’ve learned in one area of life to improve their lives in other areas.

 In Kenny’s case, track is a big motivator.
 It’s an activity he enjoys and feels comfortable doing, so our staff has helped him apply communication and teamwork principles from this activity to his other relationships.